 SCLK-Serial Clock.
-The serial clock pin is used to synchronize data to and from the AD9859 and to run the internal state machines.
+The serial clock pin is used to synchronize data to and from the AD9951 and to run the internal state machines.
 SCLK maximum frequency is 25 MHz.

 CSB-Chip Select Bar.
 CSB is active low input that allows more than one device on the same serial communications line.
 The SDO and SDIO pins go to a high impedance state when this input is high.
-If driven high during any communications cycle, that cycle is suspended until \overline{CS} is reactivated low.
+If driven high during any communications cycle, that cycle is suspended until $\overline{\text{CS}}$ is reactivated low.
 Chip select can be tied low in systems that maintain control of SCLK.

-SDIO-Serial Data I/O. Data is always written to the AD9859 on this pin.
+SDIO - Serial Data I/O. Data is always written into the AD9951 on this pin.
 However, this pin can be used as a bidirectional data line.
 Bit 9 of Register Address 0x00 controls the configuration of this pin.
 The default is Logic 0, which configures the SDIO pin as bidirectional.

 SDO-Serial Data Out.
 Data is read from this pin for protocols that use separate lines for transmitting and receiving data.
-In the case where the AD9859 operates in a single bidirectional I/O mode, this pin does not output data and is set to a high impedance state.
+In the case where the AD9951 operates in a single bidirectional I/O mode, this pin does not output data and is set to a high impedance state.

-IOSYNC-It synchronizes the I/O port state machines without affecting the addressable register's contents.
+IOSYNC-It synchronizes the I/O port state machines without affecting the contents of the addressable register.
 An active high input on the IOSYNC pin causes the current communication cycle to abort.
 After IOSYNC returns low (Logic 0), another communication cycle may begin, starting with the instruction byte write.